0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-04-11-keyboard-mouse-scroll-zoom-demo-and-mobile.md

 <p>My fourth idea is to teach the young generations to be openminded.
 Openminded is the key for relationships between different people to succeed.</p> <br />

-<p>My fifth idea is an R&D (Research and Development) on face to face technologies, whether it’s an affordable technology that makes long range telecommunication has the same quality as face to face communication or build a global affordable transportation so people can travel to other countries daily (people can afford to go to different countries everyday).</p>
+<p>My fifth idea is an R&D (Research and Development) on face to face technologies, whether it's an affordable technology that makes long range telecommunication has the same quality as face to face communication or build a global affordable transportation so people can travel to other countries daily (people can afford to go to different countries everyday).</p>

 <h3>4.4 Future Benefits of These Plans</h3>